adwait1-g/adwait1-g.github.io/index.md

 # Operating Systems and Security

 1. [Reverse Engineering and Binary Exploitation Series](/reverse/engineering/and/binary/exploitation/series/2019/03/25/reverse-engineering-and-binary-exploitation-series-mainpage.html): An introduction to OS Security, Assembly Programming, Binary Exploitation, Vulnerabilities and more!

+2. [Breaking ASLR](): ASLR is a security technique which helps in mitigating code-reuse attacks, prevents jumping to buffers etc., It basically randomizes the addresses of a process.
+This is the documentation of my research on ASLR and on attempts to break it.

 # Computer Networks

 1. [Packet Overflow!](/packet/overflow/2019/03/25/packet-overflow-mainpage.html): An introduction to Computer Networks, packets, wireshark, network programming!